 Products from Agilent Technologies have a measurable effect on the scientific world.
 A leading maker of scientific testing equipment, Agilent supplies a slew of analytical and measurement instruments, including oscilloscopes, gas and liquid chromatographs, mass spectrometers, vacuum pumps, anatomic pathology workflows, and nuclear magnetic resonance imaging systems.
 Its operations include products used in electronic test and measurement, life sciences, chemical analysis, and diagnostics and genomics.
 Agilent's customers include such global giants as Cisco, Dow Chemical, Merck, and Samsung.
 The company, which gets most of sales outside the US, spun off its electronic measurement business in late 2014.

-Agilent's operating segments are determined by the markets it serves.
-Its largest segment, electronic measurement, accounts for about 40% of sales and includes instruments and systems used by developers of electronics equipment and microscopy products.
+Agilent's operating segments, as reported for 2014, were determined by the markets it serves.
+Its largest segment, electronic measurement, accounts for about 42% of sales and includes instruments and systems used by developers of electronics equipment and microscopy products.
 This division was spun off in late 2014 as a separate company named Keysight Technologies.

 The life sciences and diagnostics segment (about 34% of sales) provides lab automation and robotic systems, x-ray diffraction systems, liquid chromatography systems, and liquid chromatography mass spectrometry systems, as well as reagents, instruments, and other products used at the molecular level of clinic and life sciences research.

 The chemical analysis segment (about a quarter of sales) includes gas chromatography (GC) systems, gas chromatography mass spectrometry (GC-MS) systems, inductively coupled plasma mass spectrometry (ICP-MS) instruments, atomic absorption (AA) instruments, and molecular spectroscopy instruments, among others.